Scott McElfresh's professional information page

 Teaching

-• 15-128 Freshman Immigration Course.
-A course to introduce cs majors to computer science as a field and some of the projects at Carnegie Mellon.
-Rich Pattis is the leader of this course.
+• A course to introduce cs majors to computer science as a field and some of the projects at Carnegie Mellon.
+Co-taught with Rich Pattis or Jacobo Carrasquel.

 • SAMS - CS.

-• A summer program for high school students, the Summer Academy for Math and Science, is run by the CMARC office.
-Ananda Gunawardena, Neema Moraveji and I have worked on computer science projects with some students in this program.
-My involvement was 2002-2004.
+• A summer program for high school students, the Summer Academy for Math and Science.
+From 2002-2004, I worked with Ananda Gunawardena and Neema Moraveji on computer science projects with students in this program.

 bar